serena-86/Climate-analysis/README.md

 This is a set of python scripts designed to analyse climate datafiles.

-If you're interested in collaborating, email me at <insert email address>
+If you're interested in collaborating, email me at <email address>

 This is a set of python scripts designed to analyse climate datafiles.

-I have made changes directly in GitHub, hoping to create conflicts.